-• Phase one - an initial general diagnostic of its accounting policies and Canadian GAAP relevant to its financial reporting requirements to determine the key differences and options with respect to acceptable accounting standards under IFRS was completed in 2010.
+Phase one - an initial general diagnostic of its accounting policies and Canadian GAAP relevant to its financial reporting requirements to determine the key differences and options with respect to acceptable accounting standards under IFRS was completed in 2010.
 This phase is currently being finalized and an overview of some of the more significant differences identified to date are summarized below.

-- Phase two an in-depth analysis of the IFRS impact in those areas identified under phase one is now effectively also complete, subject to changes in circumstances and pronouncements between now and the end of the year.
-It is expected that this phase will be completed prior to the filing of the Company's third quarter financial statements in November 2010. - Phase three the implementation of the conversion process, including the completion and auditing of the opening balance sheet as at January 1, 2010 together with related discussion and notes.
+- Phase two was an in-depth analysis of the IFRS impact in those areas identified under phase one is now effectively also complete, subject to changes in circumstances and pronouncements between now and the end of the year. - Phase three the implementation of the conversion process, including the completion and auditing of the opening balance sheet as at January 1, 2010 together with related discussion and notes.
 It is expected that this phase will be completed prior to the end of the year.